Great Irish warpipes: History

-The pipes seem to have figured prominently in the war with William of Orange.
+There are reports of the warpipes being played as recently as the Williamite War.
 When the exiled King James II arrived in Cork City in March 1689, he was greeted with “bagpipes and dancing, throwing their mantles under his horse’s feet”.
 On his way to the castle in Dublin, “the pipers of the several companies played the Tune of The King enjoys his own again”.

 There are late-17th-century reports of peace-time use of the pipes, for example to play for hurling teams.
 For 18th century references, however, it is often difficult to tell whether the pipes referred to in a particular case are píob mhór or another instrument.
 There are a number of reports of pipers in Irish regiments of the British Army in the 18th century; for example, a Barney Thompson (reportedly of Hillsborough, County Down) is attested in Lord Rawdon's Volunteers of Ireland in New York in 1778.
 Information from a muster roll indicates that there was at least a Piper Barney Thompson in the regiment.
 However, Thompson seems to have played a bellows-blown (pastoral/Union) bagpipe, which could be sung to, and not a warpipe.

 One way or another, by the 19th century, the Irish warpipes died out, or at least fell into obscurity.
 Perhaps the píob mhór, while played by a few individuals, came to be seen as mainly Scottish, the bellows-blown union or uilleann pipes being the new "Irish pipes".
 Business directories of Dublin in 1840 show a Maurice Coyne as a maker of Union and "Scotch" bagpipes at 41 James's Street.